cruftex/cruftex.net/source/_posts/Java-Caching-Benchmarks-Part-3.md

 scanned entries in cache2k.
 In this chapter we investigate how the scan effort changes with the cache size.

-When cache parameters are known there is a theoretical chance to construct an artificial access pattern that triggers a full scan over all entries.
+When cache parameters are known, there is a theoretical chance to construct the artificial access pattern that triggers a full scan over all entries.
 Such access pattern could be a vector for DOS-attacks.
-But after full scan, all access counters are zeroed and the attack sequence needs to be repeated and all cached entries need to be covered.
+But after full scan, all access counters are zeroed, the attack sequence needs to be repeated and all cached entries need to be covered.
 The costs of sending and processing the attack sequence would thus be much higher than the caused damage.